TomasVotruba/tomasvotruba.com/resources/posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

         // Does it ends with "Exception"?
         if (! $this->stringEndsWith($parentClassNameToken['content'], 'Exception')) {
-            // The parent class it not and exception, neiter it this return;
+            // The parent class it not and exception, neither it this return;
         }